 I’ve also got a connection to a HANA DB in the cloud however as you can see it is not Active at the moment but the settings exist.
 We simply want to check whether this configuration stays after the upgrade.

 OK, now we have checked all of that let us now attempt to carry out an upgrade.

-NOTE: If you have a Master AND Shadow instance in your environment you need to upgrade the shadow instance first.
+NOTE: If you have a Master AND Shadow instance as part of a HIGH AVAILABILITY environment then you need to upgrade the shadow instance first.
 Once the upgrade on the shadow instance is complete you then use the [Switch Roles] function that will swap the previous Master (the SAP Cloud Connector instance that has NOT been upgraded) to the Slave.
 The Slave instance (which has been upgraded) will then become the master while the NEW slave is being upgraded.

 If you have a single instance there will be downtime in the environment during the upgrade process, so please build this into your project timeline.

 In readiness for the upgrade the following pre-installation tasks are required:

 - Install the ZIP file on your local drive.